January 26, 2023, by: Greca Fotopoulos

-However, leaving your floor “au naturel” is not the only choice.
-Staining your floors with hardwood stain colors is an alternative worth considering, and can be especially interesting if you are looking to enhance the grain of your hardwood floor, or to refresh old flooring, or to give your home an entirely new look.
+However, leaving your floor, “au naturel” is not the only choice.
+Staining your floors with hardwood stain colors is an alternative worth considering, and can be especially interesting if you are looking to enhance the grain of your hardwood floor, or refresh old flooring, or give your home an entirely new look.

 There are many different stain colors for hardwood floors to choose from, so it’s important to think about the overall look and feel you want to have in your home, as a guide to choosing the right color.
 For example dark stained floors can add drama and sophistication, whilst lighter stains can help make a room feel larger and more airy.

 Below we have selected six key wood floor stain color styles and chosen perfect examples to show you what can be achieved.
 As well as stain we will also look at whitewash and color wash – this is where you dilute dyes or floor paints that are absorbed into the wood like stain (rather than undiluted floor paint which will simply cover the wood and wont necessarily allow you to admire the grain).

 But before we explore these floor stain color ideas, remember that the result will depend on several factors.
 Every piece of wood will accept color differently – humidity levels, species of wood, type of stain and what grade of sanding you did during preparations will all affect the finish.
 So always do lots of testing before you attack the whole project!